pantrypoints/sp/content/en/research/marco-polo/travels/volume-1/book-2/chapter-11.md

-## CHAPTER 12.
-How the Great Kaan Maintains a Guard of Twelve Thousand Horse, which are called Keshican.
+## Chapter 12.
+How the Great Kaan Maintains a Guard of 12,000 Horse, which are called Keshican.

 The Great Kaan, to maintain his state, has a guard of 12,000 horsemen, who are styled Keshican, which is as much as to say “Knights devoted to their Lord.”